Chart Color Schemes

 Blacktown (North) - Marayong is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Blacktown (North) - Marayong, as per the latest Census, was 76.4% houses and 23.6% other dwellings.
+The dwelling structure in Blacktown (North) - Marayong, as per the latest Census, consisted of 76.4% houses and 23.6% other dwellings.
 In comparison, Sydney metro had 76.8% houses and 23.3% other dwellings.
-Home ownership in Blacktown (North) - Marayong was 23.3%, with the rest being mortgaged (35.1%) or rented (41.6%).
-The median monthly mortgage repayment was $2,270, higher than Sydney metro's average of $2,167.
-The median weekly rent was $400, matching Sydney metro's figure but exceeding the national average of $375.
-Nationally, Blacktown (North) - Marayong's mortgage repayments were significantly higher at $2,270 compared to the Australian average of $1,863.
+Home ownership in Blacktown (North) - Marayong was at 23.3%, with the rest either mortgaged (35.1%) or rented (41.6%).
+The median monthly mortgage repayment in the area was $2,270, higher than Sydney metro's average of $2,167.
+The median weekly rent figure was recorded at $400, matching Sydney metro's figure but exceeding the national average of $375.
+Nationally, Blacktown (North) - Marayong's mortgage repayments were significantly higher than the Australian average of $1,863.

 Frequently Asked Questions - Housing